TommasoMenghini/DPM-Models-for-Clustering/country_data.md

 ![](https://raw.githubusercontent.com/TommasoMenghini/DPM-Models-for-Clustering/main/img/World2010.png)

-Consider the code below to build the frequency table of the clusters.
+Run the following code to build the frequency table of the clusters.

 ``` r
 library(knitr)